 Helen Jackson is Director of ClimateNode.
-Helen is an environment and natural resource economist with many years’ experience researching climate change, energy and environmental policy and economics, working on projects for multilateral organisations, energy companies and governments.
-She was one of the first people to work in the world-leading climate and energy practice of consultancy Vivid Economics (now part of McKinsey).
+Helen is an environment and natural resource economist with many years’ experience in climate change, energy and environmental policy and economics, working on projects for multilateral organisations, energy companies and governments.
+She was one of the first people to work for leading climate and energy consultancy Vivid Economics (now part of McKinsey).
 She has also worked for green finance pioneers the Climate Bonds Initiative on assessing asset-level climate resilience, as well as for the Economist Intelligence Unit.
-Originally trained as a physicist, Helen started out expecting to be a climate scientist, picking up coding skills during space and atmospheric physics research projects as a student.
+Originally trained as a physicist, Helen started out expecting to be a climate scientist, picking up her coding skills during space and atmospheric physics research projects as a student.
 She has an Advanced Diploma in data modelling, incorporating database design, from Oxford University.
 Her research has been cited by The Rough Guide to Economics and the leaders of both the UK Conservative and Labour parties. linkedin twitter

 Dr Elliot Christou is a data scientist with a background in theoretical physics at University College London.
 He is interested in using artificial intelligence to solve complex real world problems.
 He provided the foundations of ClimateNode's natural language processing capacity as part of the Faculty AI Fellowship programme in autumn 2020.
 He is now a data scientist at the Connected Places Catapult. linkedin